RashmithaDeSilva/Java/README.md

 # Java
-Here are the programs that help you to make working with java easier Use these to make your program easier
+Here are the programs that help you to make working with java easier \n Use these to make your program easier